-Tertiary Air

-A tertiary air supply is bled into the stove from the rear panel.
-Its function is to ignite unburned gasses assisting with a clean burn.
+The Tertiary Air Supply is bled into the stove from the rear panel.
+Its function is to ignite unburned gasses helping provide a clean burn.
 It is advisable to clear these holes from time to time with a brush, especially when the stove is being serviced or after long periods of burning.

 ONLY CARRY OUT THIS AND ALL SERVICING PROCEDURES WHEN THE STOVE IS COLD.
 This tertiary air supply is permanently open and allows a small amount of air into the stove.
 Operation with air controls open can cause excess smoke.
 These stoves must not be operated with air controls left open except as directed in these instructions.